 How long does a rafting trip last?

-The length of your Bali river rafting trip will depend on the river and the package you choose.
-Generally, a half-day rafting tour lasts about 2 to 3 hours of actual rafting, including short stops along the way.
-Full-day rafting packages may last 6 to 8 hours, including rafting time and additional activities like lunch or visiting nearby attractions.
-The Ayung River typically takes 1.5 to 2 hours to navigate, while the more challenging Telaga Waja River may take a bit longer due to the faster rapids and rugged terrain.
+The duration of a rafting a Bali trip depends on the river and package you choose.
+Most half-day tours last about two to three hours, including short stops.
+Full-day packages can take up to eight hours with lunch or sightseeing included.
+The Ayung River typically takes around 1.5 to 2 hours, while the Telaga Waja River can last a bit longer due to its longer course and stronger rapids.

 What if I don’t know how to swim?